United Kingdom: handling internal investigations

 Whoever is conducting the investigation should establish its precise scope carefully and clearly at an early stage.
 The scope should include the specific issues being investigated, the date range, the jurisdictions and any other relevant factors.
 It may be necessary to agree this scope with government agencies and it is critical that careful thought be given to limiting the company’s potential exposure to a wide-ranging investigation.
-An internal investigation is not intended to be a fishing expedition to identify any and all potential problems a company may have, but rather a response to a specific problem that has been identified.
-This is not to say that unanticipated issues coming to light in the course of the investigation should be ignored, but rather that a precise and focused investigation will undoubtedly be better for resolving issues in a time and cost-effective way.
+An internal investigation is not intended to be a fishing expedition to identify any and all potential problems a company may have, but rather a specific response to a specific problem that has been identified.
+This is not to say that unanticipated issues coming to light in the course of the investigation should be ignored, but rather that a precise and focused investigation will undoubtedly be better for resolving issues in a time- and cost-effective way.

 A detailed work plan should be produced based on the agreed scope, setting out how evidence is to be preserved, collected and reviewed.
-This should include identifying relevant custodians from whom evidence should be collected and potentially who will need to be interviewed.
+This should include identifying relevant custodians from whom evidence should be collected and potentially who will need to be interviewed and in what order.
 It is at this stage that any relevant timescales should be identified, although this is an area that should be kept constantly under review as the scale of the documentation becomes clear.
 Every internal investigation is different and any work plan will need to be flexible enough to adapt to changing circumstances.
 There are many issues that can arise – such as cost, the degree of any misconduct, external time pressures, regulatory requirements and the need to manage a business reputation – that will have to be considered and balanced against the need to conduct a full investigation.
 Finally, whoever is conducting the investigation should make regular reports to management and manage the expectations of both the company and, if necessary, any external government agencies.

 On discovering that there is a potential issue, a company should take immediate steps to secure all relevant evidence.
 The investigation team should establish who the relevant custodians and employees are and take the following steps: